 The Riviera Restaurant

 The Riviera combines the best of both Mexican and New Mexican food.
-This Upper Valley eatery starts off every meal with thick and flavorful tortilla chips that complement the fresh salsa.
+This Upper Valley eatery starts off every meal with thick and flavorful tortilla chips which complement the fresh salsa.
 Try the red enchiladas, the crispy flautas, or the beef tacos.
-Once you’re done eating hop over to the bar and enjoy the relaxed atmosphere with fun tunes by a local band.
+Once you’re done eating, hop over to the bar and enjoy the relaxed atmosphere with fun tunes by a local band.

 Villa del Mar gives seafood lovers a fresh take on white fish dishes.
 Start off your meal with the sailor soup or a fish ceviche and then try the Filete Veracruzana or the Filete Gibraltar.
 Your taste buds will thank you for it.

-The double layered tacos as the aptly named Tacos Chinampa are legendary.
-This restaurant is consistently rated as one, if not the best Mexican restaurant in El Paso, according to some very happy diners' reviews.
+The double-layered tacos—eponomously named Tacos Chinampa—are legendary.
+This restaurant is consistently rated as one of the very best Mexican restaurants in El Paso according to some very happy diners' reviews.